Trolleybuses in Zurich: History

-The Zürich trolleybus system was opened on 27 May 1939, by the then Städtische Strassenbahn Zürich ("Zurich Municipal Tramway") (St. St. Z.).
+The Zurich trolleybus system was opened on 27 May 1939, by the then Städtische Strassenbahn Zürich ("Zurich Municipal Tramway") (St. St. Z.).
 It was the third modern trolleybus system to be opened in Switzerland, after the Lausanne system and Winterthur system, respectively.
-Initially, trolleybus routes were created on new routings intended to complement, rather than compete with, the city's existing tram network.
+Initially, trolleybus lines were created on new routings intended to complement, rather than compete with, the city's existing tram network.

-De facto, the new system's initial operator was the legally independent transport company Autobusbetrieb der Städtischen Strassenbahn Zürich ("Bus Operation of the Zürich Municipal Tramway").
-This company had been founded in 1927 as Kraftwagenbetrieb der Städtischen Strassenbahn Zürich ("Motor Vehicle Operator of the Zürich Municipal Tramway") and had been renamed in 1935.
+De facto, the new system's initial operator was the legally independent transport company Autobusbetrieb der Städtischen Strassenbahn Zürich ("Bus Operation of the Zurich Municipal Tramway").
+This company had been founded in 1927 as Kraftwagenbetrieb der Städtischen Strassenbahn Zürich ("Motor Vehicle Operator of the Zurich Municipal Tramway") and had been renamed in 1935.
 Only in March 1949 did the two companies merge, to form the Verkehrsbetriebe der Stadt Zürich, which, since 1978, has been known as Verkehrsbetriebe Zürich.

-The first Zürich trolleybus route was Bezirksgebäude (Limmatplatz) to Bucheggplatz, and is now part of line 32.
+The first Zurich trolleybus line was Bezirksgebäude to Bucheggplatz, and is now part of line 32.
 Between its opening in 1946 and 1956, line C, latterly known as line 34, was isolated from the rest of the system.
 During that period, vehicle replacement on that line was carried out using a so-called Bügelwagen ("current collector") on tram tracks.

 In the 1950s, the city's trams began to be seen as inflexible and susceptible to the growing traffic congestion in the city streets.
-One proposed solution was the conversion of the less busy lines to trolleybus routes, and the first step in this direction was the conversion, between 1954 and 1958, of tram route 1, and an outer portion of tram route 2, into trolleybus route 31.
-However no further conversions of tram routes to trolleybuses have taken place.
+One proposed solution was the conversion of the less busy lines to trolleybus lines, and the first step in this direction was the conversion, between 1954 and 1958, of tram line 1, and an outer portion of tram line 2, into trolleybus line 31.
+However no further conversions of tram lines to trolleybuses have taken place.

+Line 33 was extended from Toblerplatz to Bahnhof Tiefenbrunnen in November 1998, bringing into use a newly constructed section of overhead wires.

-With the introduction of the 2014 timetable, routes 33 and 72 swapped their south-western termini, with the 33 running from Bahnhof Tiefenbrunnen to Triemli and the 72 running from Milchbuck to Morgental.
+With the introduction of the 2014 timetable, lines 33 and 72 swapped their south-western termini, with the 33 running from Bahnhof Tiefenbrunnen to Triemli and the 72 running from Milchbuck to Morgental.

-Line 83 (Milchbuck – Altstetten) was converted from a bus route in 2015.
+Line 83 (Milchbuck – Altstetten) was converted from a bus line in 2015.
 The section from Milchbuck to Hardplatz uses overhead power; from Hardplatz to Altstetten, the trolleybuses run on battery.

-In August 2017, trolleybus route 31 was permanently cut back from Schlieren to Altstetten (Farbhof), in preparation for the construction of the Limmattal light rail line.
-Once the first phase of this new line is completed, tram route 2 will be extended over it from Farbhof to Schlieren, thus reinstating it to its full length prior to the introduction of route 31.
-With the introduction of the 2018 timetable, route 31 was extended at its opposite end to take over the full length of trolleybus route 34, which was discontinued, thus providing a direct link between the city centre and Witikon.
+In August 2017, trolleybus line 31 was permanently cut back from Schlieren to Altstetten (Farbhof), in preparation for the construction of the Limmattal light rail line.
+Once the first phase of this new line is completed, tram line 2 will be extended over it from Farbhof to Schlieren, thus reinstating it to its full length prior to the introduction of line 31.
+With the introduction of the 2018 timetable, line 31 was extended at its opposite end to take over the full length of trolleybus line 34, which was discontinued, thus providing a direct link between the city centre and Witikon.